 (b) the Forest Diseases Regulations 1975 repealed by regulation 153(2);

-“sawmill” means a sawmill registered under the Timber Industry Regulation Act 1926 and includes any land or buildings in the vicinity of the sawmill that are used for the storage of log timber or for other purposes ancillary to the use of the sawmill;
+sawmill means a sawmill registered under the Timber Industry Regulation Act 1926 and includes any land or buildings in the vicinity of the sawmill that are used for the storage of log timber or for other purposes ancillary to the use of the sawmill;

-“softwood” means timber of the class Coniferae (Conifers);
+softwood means timber of the class Coniferae (Conifers);

-“State forest” includes land to which section 131 of the Act applies;
+State forest includes land to which section 131 of the Act applies;

-“timber harvesting” means the felling, trimming, docking, splitting, debarking, extracting, sorting or loading of timber and includes the supervision of any of those activities;
+timber harvesting means the felling, trimming, docking, splitting, debarking, extracting, sorting or loading of timber and includes the supervision of any of those activities;

-“tree” includes a tree that is dead provided the tree is still standing;
+tree includes a tree that is dead provided the tree is still standing;

-“working day” means a day other than a Saturday, Sunday, public service holiday or a bank holiday or public holiday (either throughout the State or in the part of the State relevant to the event, act or thing concerned).
+working day means a day other than a Saturday, Sunday, public service holiday or a bank holiday or public holiday (either throughout the State or in the part of the State relevant to the event, act or thing concerned).

 [Regulation 2 amended in Gazette 29 March 1996 p.1505; 21 April 1998 p.2113; 3 May 2002 p.2294.]